 The State of Wisconsin Investment Board (SWIB) is a state agency responsible for investing the assets of the Wisconsin Retirement System (WRS) and six other trust funds established by the state.
 Investments are made according to the purpose and risk profile of each trust.
-Although SWIB is a separate agency from the Department of Employee Trust Funds, it plays a critical role in the funding of the WRS.
+Although SWIB is a separate agency from the Department of Employee Trust Funds (ETF), it plays a critical role in the funding of the WRS.

 Over the long term, investment earnings are a major factor in the financing of retirement system benefits.
-Approximately \$2.6 billion was paid to WRS participants in 2002.
+Approximately \$2.7 billion was paid to WRS participants in 2003.
 Approximately 85% of the cost of benefits that today's retirees receive is funded from investment income earnings, lowering the contribution costs of the retirement system.
 Without these investment earnings, employee and employer contributions would need to increase to meet future benefit obligations.

 WRS pension assets are managed as part of the Fixed (or balanced) Trust Fund or the Variable Trust Fund.
-As of December 31, 2002, the Fixed Fund assets were \$46.3 billion, down from \$52.2 billion for the same time period in 2001.
-The Variable Fund assets were \$4.7 billion, down from \$6.3 billion the previous year.
-The two trust funds make up 90% of the total assets under management by the Investment Board.
+As of December 31, 2003, the fixed fund assets were \$56.9 billion, up from \$46.3 billion for the same time period in 2002.
+The variable fund assets were \$5.9 billion, up from \$4.7 billion the previous year.
+The two trust funds make up 91% of the total assets under management by SWIB.